-Contract Year 2007 Guidance for PDP Sponsor Renewals Activity Guidelines HPMS Plan Crosswalk Enrollment Procedures ANOC PDP Region) combined plans are offered the same benefits in CY2007, the PDP Sponsor must designate which of the renewal Plan IDs will be retained in CY2007 after consolidation.
+Contract Year 2007 Guidance for PDP Sponsor Renewals Activity Guidelines HPMS Plan Crosswalk System Enrollment Activities Submitted to CMS Enrollment Procedures ANOC PDP Region) combined plans are offered the same benefits in CY2007, the PDP Sponsor must designate which of the renewal Plan IDs will be retained in CY2007 after consolidation.
 Note: If a PDP Sponsor eliminates a region, the PDP Sponsor must follow the Renewal Plan with SAR rules for handling beneficiaries in the eliminated region. into the designated renewal plan ID.
 The PDP Sponsor does not submit any transactions.
-4 Renewal Plan with an SAE (applicable only to employer/uni on plans) A 2007 prescription drug plan that links to a 2006 plan and retains all of its plan service area from 2006, but also adds one or more new regions.
-Beneficiaries who wish to enroll in the new region must complete an enrollment election.
+4 Renewal Plan with an SAE (applicable only to employer/uni on plans) 2006 plan and retains all of its plan service area from 2006, but also adds one or more new regions.
+The renewal plan ID must remain the same so that beneficiaries in the current service area will remain in the same plan ID.
+The PDP Sponsor does not submit any transactions for these members.
+However, the PDP Sponsor must submit election transactions for new enrollees. to enroll in the new region must complete an enrollment election.
 Only existing beneficiaries are sent a regular ANOC.